 If you sell online, you should mitigate miscommunication and increase goodwill by posting clear “ship by” dates on your web pages.
 Use email marketing to start reminding customers weeks ahead of the ship-by date, so they aren’t caught by surprise.
 The last thing you want is for a customer to order a product on December 24th thinking it will arrive on Christmas morning.

 9. Don’t forget the new year

-If your store or franchise is a gym, spa, or sells anything that might be part of a New Year’s resolution, play that up in your marketing and in store.
+If your store or franchise is a gym or spa or sells anything that might be part of a New Year’s resolution, play that up in your marketing and in your store.
 If you sell calendars, have a display where last-minute shoppers can easily spot them.
 Run a special that gives customers a small discount, a free service, or a gift for themselves if they buy a gift certificate or product of a certain value to give to a friend.
 Market anything fitness- or health-related as the perfect, lasting gift to give a friend and to give oneself.

 Just because you’re late to the holiday marketing game doesn’t mean there isn’t still time to boost your revenue.
 Follow the above tips to increase December sales figures and start planning next year’s Christmas marketing early — like in the summer!

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.